Fiserv/Commerce-Hub/docs/Resources/Guides/Authorizations/Re-Auth.md

 The following are the reauthorization options:

-- Option 1 - Commerce Hub sequence initiation configuration - Authorization first, then cancel original transaction
+- Option 1 - Commerce Hub sequence initiation configuration - Authorization first, then cancel original transaction.

 - Option 2 - Commerce Hub sequence initiation configuration -  Cancel original authorization first, then Authorize.

 - Option 3 - Allow merchants transaction initiation sequence.
 Commerce Hub configuration will be set to Authorization only.
-(Not a priority to configure one value)
+(Not a priority to configure one value).

 Merchant may send authorization after sending cancel

 Merchant may send cancel after sending authorization

 Merchant may not at all send cancel after sending authorization resulting in double authorization.